Clair Maxwell

-Early years
+Career

+Maxwell served in World War I as a transport pilot.

+From 1921 to 1936 he was the publisher of Life magazine (when it was a general interest magazine).
+He acquired the magazine on the verge of financial ruin, and brought it back to being profitable after years of modifying its format and editorial style.
+After selling the business to Henry Luce in 1936 he worked for Luce for a short time before retiring to St. Augustine, Florida.

+Maxwell subsequently became a partner in a liquor distribution company serving northern and central Florida.

+Personal life

 Maxwell was born in 1890 in South Dakota.
 He was one of eight children, including brothers: Lee Maxwell; President of Crowell Publishing Company, Ray G. Maxwell; advertising agent, and Lloyd Maxwell; of Williams & Cunnyngham agency in Chicago.

-Before Life

-Maxwell served in World War I as a transport pilot.
 In 1918 he married Dorothy Boyden, daughter of a Chicago jeweler and a graduate of the University of Chicago.
 He and Dorothy had three children, Clair Maxwell Jr., Joan Maxwell Alvarez (television producer), and Hope Tate.

-Life magazine

-He was the publisher of Life magazine (when it was a general interest magazine) from 1921 to 1936.
-He acquired the magazine on the verge of financial ruin, and brought it back to being profitable after years of modifying its format and editorial style.
-After selling the business to Henry Luce in 1936 he worked for Luce for a short time before retiring to St. Augustine, Florida.

-After Life

-Maxwell became a partner in a liquor distribution company serving northern and central Florida.
 He died in September 1957 from a smoking-related disease now known as congestive obstructive pulmonary disorder.

 Golf

 Maxwell was an enthusiastic golfer.
 The "four Brothers Maxwell" (Clair/Lee/Ray/Lloyd) had a standing challenge to any other foursome of one family, or any foursome of the publishing business.
 In 1931 when the USGA had approved a new tour ball, Maxwell had a strong personal opinion of the new ball, which he widely publicized.
 He called it a "cross between a ping-pong globule and a Mexican jumping bean".